david-demainlalune/coding_dojo_2/README.md

-# Coding Dojo 2 : Potter Kata
+# my take on Coding Dojo 2 : Potter Kata

+this is my take on the kattapotter dojo.

+This was done partly during a session of coding dojos organised by Dominique Broeglin for the geneva rb group

+## kata information

 This project is a Ruby template for the Potter Kata.
 For details on the Kata itself see